kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 Once the account has been added, it will be stored locally and can be retrieved the next time the app runs.

+You can read more about `.accounts` as part of [Accessing accounts]( http://localhost:3000/docs/documentation/ios-sdk#accessing-accounts).
 ### Account identification

 Every account on the Kin Blockchain has an associated key pair: public address and private key.
 Public address is often called public key.
 The private key is often also called private seed.